PROVISION, CONTINGENT LIABILITIES AND CONTINGENT ASSETS

 (g) The Company has not been declared Wilful Defaulter by any bank or financial institution or government or any government authority.

-(h) No proceeding have been initiated nor pending against the company for holding any benami property under the Benami Transactions (Prohibition) Act,1988 (45 of 1988) and rules made thereunder.
+(h) No proceeding have been initiated nor pending against the company for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and rules made thereunder

 (I) Others:

-a) Balances of Sundry Creditors, Debtors, Receivables / Payables from / to various parties / authorities are subject to confirmation from the respective parties, and necessary adjustments if any, will be made on its reconciliation
+a) Balances of Sundry Creditors, Debtors, Receivables / Payables from / to various parlies / authorities are subject to confirmation from the respective parties, and necessary adjustments if any, will be made on its reconciliation

-b) In the Opinion of the Board of Directors the aggregate value of current assets on realization in ordinary course of business will not be less than the amount at which these are stated in the Balance Sheet.
+b) In the Opinion of the Board of Directors the aggregate value of current assets on realization In ordinary course of business will not be less than the amount at which these are stated in the Balance Sheet.

 c) Previous year's figures have been re-arranged and re-grouped, wherever necessary to make them comparable with those of current year.